CeleryExecutor is one of the ways you can scale out the number of workers. For this

 Workers can listen to one or multiple queues of tasks.
 When a worker is

-started (using the command
+started (using command

-airflow celery worker), a set of comma-delimited
+airflow celery worker), a set of comma-delimited queue

-queue names can be specified (e.g.
+names (with no whitespace) can be given (e.g.

-airflow celery worker -q spark).
-This worker
+airflow celery worker -q spark,quark).

-will then only pick up tasks wired to the specified queue(s).
+This worker will then only pick up tasks wired to the specified queue(s).

 This can be useful if you need specialized workers, either from a resource perspective (for say very lightweight tasks where one worker could take thousands of tasks without a problem), or from an environment perspective (you want a worker running from within the Spark cluster itself because it needs a very specific environment and security rights).